Who is Eligible for an Absent Voter Ballot?

 Requesting an Absent Voter Ballot

 Your request for an absent voter ballot must be in writing and can be submitted to the Clerk’s office.
-Your request must include one of the six statutory reasons stated above and your signature.
-You may submit your request for an absent voter ballot either by mail, e-mail, fax or in-person.
-Requests to have an absent voter ballot mailed to you must be received by the Clerk’s office no later than 2 p.m. the Saturday before the election.
+You may request an absent voter ballot either by mail, e-mail, fax or in-person.
+Requests to have an absent voter ballot mailed to you must be received by your clerk no later than 5 p.m. the Friday before the election.

 Mail to: Chesterfield Township

 Chesterfield, MI 48047

 Requests for absent voter ballots are processed immediately.
 Absent voter ballots may be issued to you at your home address or any address outside of your city or township of residence.